EV-OD/nepaliDate/DOCUMENTATION.md

 *   On submission, calls the `convertBsToAdWithEvents` server action.
 *   Displays the converted AD date and relevant Nepali holidays and events using `ResultDisplay` and `EventSummaryDisplay` components.
 *   Handles loading states (`useTransition`) and displays errors using `toast`.
-*   Inherits SEO metadata from `layout.tsx`.
+*   This page does not export its own `metadata` or `generateMetadata` function due to being a client component.
+It inherits metadata from `layout.tsx`.
 On-page H1 and descriptions are optimized for "BS to AD converter" and related terms.

 ##### Key Page Content (for SEO Analysis):
 *   **Route:** `/bs-to-ad`